About dqd

 Rehabilitation – initially in the treatment of war wounds and the physical consequences of conditions like polio, massage therapy is now applied to rehabilitation of work-related and automobile crash injuries.

 Athletics and fitness – With surplus time and an increased appreciation for health and vitality, people began exercising.
-These new fitness-enthusiasts required massage for their acquired aches and pains.
+These new fitness enthusiasts required massage for their acquired aches and pains.
 High-level athletes see massage as a must-have to ensure athletic performance.

 Hedonism and well-being – With more time and money on their hands, North Americans swarmed the European-style spas as refuge from demanding work schedules, and to enjoy their status.[ii]
 The European spa offered a mecca to nurture one’s body beyond the objectives of injury resolution or pain relief.
 Massage is a primary application in spas and includes various forms of hydrotherapies to enhance relaxation and wellness.